 4. Approximately 20% of women will experience isolated lower pelvic girdle pain around the sacrum (8,9).

 Chiropractic in its approach to pregnancy care pays particular attention to the function of the spine, pelvis and nervous system.
 Its important to understand the anatomy and physiology of what your body and pelvis is designed to do.

-Your pelvic structure has 4 joints that play an important role in pregnancy and during birthing.
+Your pelvic structure has four joints that play an important role in pregnancy and during birthing.
 These joints are connected by surrounding ligaments and tendons.
-The joints include:

 1) Sacroiliac joints (there are 2 of these, either side of the sacrum at the back)

 2) Symphysis pubis ( located at the front)

 The scaro-illiac joints are located where you can often see and feel dimples above your bottom.
 Symmetry of these joints and surrounding ligaments is a key focus of chiropractic analysis and care.
 Instability and movement at the symphysis pubis bone can be excruciatingly painful, often the support of a rigid pelvic belt will be recommended (14).